salilab/saliweb/doc/backend.rst

 ---

 The :class:`Job` class represents a single job known to the backend.
-This can be job just submitted by the frontend, it can be running on the cluster, it could have finished and its results placed on long-term storage, or the results from a very old job could have been deleted (only the job metadata remains).
+This could have just been submitted by the frontend, it could be running on the cluster, it could have finished and its results placed on long-term storage, or the results from a very old job could have been deleted (only the job metadata remains).
 Each job corresponds to a single row in the jobs database table and a directory on disk.

 For any web service, the :class:`Job` class must first be subclassed and then one or more of its methods implemented to actually do the work of running jobs.